-607.2.2 EXTERIOR WALLS.
+- 607.2.1 ROOFS.
+Roof coverings shall be fire retardant Class A. as specified in Section 1504 in the UBC. - 607.2.2 EXTERIOR WALLS.
 Fire-resistive protection of exterior walls and openings, as determined by location on property, shall be as required by Section 503 in the UBC.

-EXCEPTION: No exterior wall covering of a building shall provide less fire resistance than that afforded by: 7/8-inch exterior cement plaster; 1-inch nominal thickness solid wood siding; 1/2inch textured plywood siding having a groove depth of 1/8-inch or less; 7/16-inch hardwood siding; 5/8-inch particleboard, exterior type 2-M; or 5/8-inch exterior plywood, T1-11, having a groove depth of 1/4-inch or less.
+EXCEPTION: No exterior wall covering of a building shall provide less fire resistance than that afforded by: 7/8-inch exterior cement plaster; 1-inch nominal thickness solid wood siding; 1/2-inch textured plywood siding having a groove depth of 1/8-inch or less; 7/16-inch hardwood siding; 5/8-inch particleboard, exterior type 2-M; or 5/8-inch exterior plywood, T1-11, having a groove depth of 1/4-inch or less.
 Fire-retardant treated or untreated wood shingle or shake siding shall not be permitted.

-607.2.3 UNDERFLOOR AREAS.
-Where underfloor areas are not enclosed by fire-resistive construction conforming to the requirements of subsection 607.2.2 above, the underside of the floor system shall be fire-protected as set forth in subsection 607.2.4.

-607.2.4 PROJECTIONS AND OTHER BUILDING ELEMENTS EXPOSED TO FIRE.
-Architectural projections such as roof overhangs and soffits, balconies and decks, and other elements of building which have combustible structural elements in the horizontal plane, shall be protected with materials approved for 1-hour fire-resistive construction on the lower, fire-exposed side and shall have 1-hour fire-resistive supporting columns unless the details of construction conform to those for heavy timber as described in Section 605 in the UBC.

-EXCEPTIONS: 1.
-Combustible structural members in horizontal projections may be unprotected timbers of size $4 \times 6$ or larger when used as rafters or as stair, balcony, or deck supports or for similar purposes.
+- 607.2.3 UNDERFLOOR AREAS.
+Where underfloor areas are not enclosed by fire-resistive construction conforming to the requirements of subsection 607.2.2 above, the underside of the floor system shall be fire-protected as set forth in subsection 607.2.4. - 607.2.4 PROJECTIONS AND OTHER BUILDING ELEMENTS EXPOSED TO FIRE.
+Architectural projections such as roof overhangs and soffits, balconies and decks, and other elements of building which have combustible structural elements in the horizontal plane, shall be protected with materials approved for 1-hour fire-resistive construction on the lower, fire-exposed side and shall have 1-hour fire-resistive supporting columns unless the details of construction conform to those for heavy timber as described in Section 605 in the UBC. - EXCEPTIONS: 1.
+Combustible structural members in horizontal projections may be unprotected timbers of size 4 x 6 or larger when used as rafters or as stair, balcony, or deck supports or for similar purposes.

-2. Patios, carports, arbors and open latticework sunshades may be constructed of any materials allowed by this Code.

-3. Balconies and decks 30 inches or more above grade may have flooring of not less than 2-inch nominal thickness lumber or material of equivalent fire resistance.
+- 2. Patios, carports, arbors and open latticework sunshades may be constructed of any materials allowed by this Code. - 3.
+Balconies and decks 30 inches or more above grade may have flooring of not less than 2-inch nominal thickness lumber or material of equivalent fire resistance.
 Such flooring may be spaced not more than 1/4-inch apart and need not be fire protected on the underside.